-Instead of focusing on what to cut out, why not add something nutritious to your recipe?
+Instead of focusing on what to cut out, why not focus on nutritious ingredients that can be added to your recipe?

 - Add a Fruit or Vegetable

 Try adding shredded or pureed apple, carrot, banana and pumpkin to recipes to boost nutrients, flavor and moisture.
-For some recipes, you can use these ingredients to replace some or all of the butter or oil.
+You can use these ingredients to add extra flavor and replace some of the butter or oil in the recipe.

 - Try a Whole-Grain Flour